Jenis313/rate_mv_project_5/README.md

 - Start server(node app.js)

 ## 🎈 Usage <a name="usage"></a>
 To use this web app simply visit the localhost at same port where this app is listening.
-If you'd like to rating feature you can create a new account by going to signup.
+If you'd like to see rating feature you can create a new account by going to signup.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [PostgreSQL](https://www.postgresql.org/) - Database